 Use a reliable internet domain.
 This means you should not use free domains for sending mass emails.
-Mark your domain with special DKIM keys (Gmail allows keys no longer than 1024 bits), and SPF keys.
+Mark your domain with special DKIM keys, and SPF keys.

 Use real names in the emails.
 Avoid using such words as “lottery”, “opportunity”, “click”, “buy”, “download”, etc.

 Regularly count the percentage of messages delivered, opened and replied emails as well as the quantity of bounced emails (Reply does this for you automatically).
 This will help you to make sure everything goes as planned.